Derek Carr Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Matchup vs. Cincinnati

-- Carr averaged 277.5 passing yards per game in two matchups against the Bengals, 5.0 yards fewer than his over/under for Sunday.
+- In two matchups against the Bengals, Carr averaged 277.5 passing yards per game, 5.0 yards less than his over/under for Sunday.

-- Carr threw a touchdown pass in each of those games against the Bengals.
+- Carr threw one touchdown pass in both of those games against the Bengals.

 - Note: Carr's stats vs. Bengals date back to 2016.